A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 \subsubsection{Mesh motion solver}

 In contrast with the structural domain, where the structure is discretized into DKT shell elements, the fluid domain within the FSI system is discretized into hexahedral control volumes/cells.
-Since the DKT shell is a vertex-based element, while the hexahedral cell is a cell-centered volume, this gives rise to complications, if one wishes to transfer field variables between the structural and fluid systems (this constitutes an important aspect of partitioned FSI analyses).
+Since the DKT shell is a vertex-based element, while the hexahedral cell is a cell-centered volume, this gives rise to complications, if one wishes to transfer field variables between the structural and fluid systems (this constitutes an important aspect of FSI analyses).
 Due to the need for communication between FEM and FVM meshes through the FSI transmission conditions, the FEM decomposition library \cite{jasak2007, jasak2009} within OpenFOAM 1.6-ext is particularly attractive in terms of both communicating with finite element meshes and tracking fluid mesh motions.

-The FEM decomposition framework (also known as ``mini-element" method) is a FEM mesh discretization strategy in which additional vertices are introduced in both the face and cell centers of each hexahedral control volume, followed by the decomposition of hexahedron into sub-tetrahedrons.
-Although such decomposition increases the number of unknowns in the fluid fields, this transformation enables vertex-to-vertex field variables transfer between the structural and fluid domains.
-Furthermore, this vertex-based solution has been shown to be more robust, both in terms of preserving mesh quality and in enforcing mesh motion boundedness, as compared with some of the other popular mesh motion methods (\emph{e.g.} the spring analogy \cite{Batina1989, blom2000} and its variants \cite{farhat1998_2, zhao2002, perot2003, degand2002}).
-That said, the mesh motion remains bounded within our solutions, even if the mesh becomes severely distorted and degenerated \cite{ Jasak2004, jasak2007} -- \emph{e.g.} tetrahedra flipped or collapsed.
+And therefore the FEM decomposition framework is adopted in the present work to preserve mesh quality and mesh motion boundedness within the FSI solutions.